 To add people to your policy, or to declare a medical condition, call NatWest on 0345 609 0453.

 I'm 70 or over.
 What about me?
-If you're over 70, you'll need to pay a £50/yr premium for your travel cover.
+If you're over 70, you'll need to pay a £50/yr premium for your travel cover (£75/yr from 26 June 2017).
 This isn't necessarily the best deal on the market, so always compare with the premiums in Cheap Travel Insurance.

 What does the mobile phone insurance cover?
-It covers replacement after theft, loss or damage of your phone (and the other account holder if it's a joint account), with a £75 excess.
+It covers replacement after theft, loss or damage of your phone (and the other account holder if it's a joint account), with a £75 excess (£100 from 26 June 2017).
 It also covers unauthorised calls up to £2,500 for contract phones and £100 for pay-as-you-go.

 What does the Green Flag breakdown cover include?
 It's for the UK including home assistance.
 Cover includes all vehicles owned by you that are registered at your home address.
 You're limited to five call-outs in any 12-month period.